 Supported projects: investments in implementation of new technologies by granting technology credit to the SMEs, with an option of partial repayment from the Technological Credit in the form of technological bonus.
-Amount of support:

-technological bonus - max. up to PLN 4 million.
+■ technological bonus - max. up to PLN 4 million.
 Institution: Bank Gospodarstwa Krajowego (www. bgk. com.pl).